codinsonn/codinsonn.dev/packages/@aetherspace/styles/README.md

 <View tw="ios:bg-blue android:bg-blue" /> // => Can also target specific platforms
 ```

 In development, `twrnc` will warn you when using an unsupported classname.
-A full list of available utility classe can be found in the tailwind docs:
+A full list of available utility classes can be found in the tailwind docs:

 - [Tailwind Docs](https://tailwindcss.com/docs)
 - [twrnc docs -- adding custom classnames](https://github.com/jaredh159/tailwind-react-native-classnames#adding-custom-classes)